harihaysrun/coffee/README.md

 8. Mapbox
     - to stylise the map tiles
-    - able to choose from certain premade styles or make our own ones
+    - able to choose from certain premade styles or customise our own ones